Villa in the Park ~ Adele von Dietel

 Grave site for Adele von Dietel

 These photos were sent to me to show that the grave site for Adele von Dietel still exists.
-Also on the headstone is mentions her son Gert von Dietel...I believe she had another son as well, both were unmarried.
+Also on the headstone is mentions her son Gert von Dietel...I believe she also had another son named Hans.

 Below: Grave photos...Personal Image - Delia Pacheco all rights reserved (C)